Honda Crosstour: Facelift

 For the 2013 model year, Honda refreshed the Crosstour.
 A concept vehicle of the Crosstour was unveiled at the New York International Auto Show on April 4, 2012.
 The revised 2013 Crosstour went on sale on November 20, 2012 with a $500 reduction in price along with increased standard content.
 The interior was redesigned, with a more powerful and fuel efficient J35Y1 V6 engine coupled to a 6-speed automatic replacing the previous J35Z2 V6 and 5-speed automatic.
 Fuel economy for V6 models was improved to an EPA-estimated 20/30/23 mpg (city/highway/combined) for front-wheel-drive and 19/28/22 mpg for all-wheel-drive.
 Inside a 10-way power (2-way lumbar) driver's seat and auto-dimming rearview mirror also became standard on all trims.

 Discontinuation

 On April 8, 2015, Honda announced that it was discontinuing production on the Crosstour at the end of the 2015 model year due to slow sales.
-Final production date was August 31, 2015.
-Another factor in Honda's decision is to free up space on the production line for the CR-V, Acura RDX and also the Acura MDX in 2017.
+Its final production date was August 31, 2015.
+Another factor in Honda's decision was to free up space on the production line for the CR-V, Acura RDX and also the Acura MDX in 2017.

+Although the Crosstour was discontinued globally, Honda later introduced the Honda Avancier in China in 2016, which effectively served as its spiritual successor in that market.
+The Avancier is a mid-size crossover SUV developed specifically for the Chinese market by the Guangqi Honda joint venture.
+Its design and concept were previewed by the Honda Concept D, a bold SUV prototype unveiled at the 2015 Auto Shanghai that showcased Honda’s vision for a high-end, China-exclusive crossover.
+The production Avancier features a more conventional SUV body style compared to the Crosstour’s fastback design and is positioned as a premium offering with advanced technologies and turbocharged engine options.
+While the Avancier was not marketed outside China, its introduction represented Honda’s continued presence in the crossover segment formerly occupied by the Crosstour.